jonlpersson/ed-latimore/site/_posts/2022-06-03-gorilla-mode-review.md

 * **N-Phenethyl:** Also known as the “love drug,” this nootropic increases the release of serotonin, dopamine, adrenaline, and noradrenaline.
 * **Bioperine:** A trademarked formula of black pepper extract standardized to 95% Piperine that’s commonly used as an anti-inflammatory agent and antioxidant, capable of eliminating free radicals within the body.
 * **Huperzine A:** A cognitive enhancer that increases cognitive function and memory, helps body composition, and combats aging.

+I do love how in the zone it makes me feel.
+Even without even if you aren't working out, you could use it to get a lot of mental tasks done.

+#### [If you're a mental and physical warrior, grab some here.](https://gorillamind.com/r?id=01kb6h){: target="_blank" rel="noopener"}

 ## How it compares to other pre-workouts